 Impressive cinematic production is made possible thanks to a Cinewhoop FPV quadcopter.
 It is a faster and more stable type of drone than other FPV drones and used primarily for capturing cinematic footage - hence the name.

 The flight in bowling

-To begin with, the journey begins outside the bowling alley: in a heartbeat it sling inside the hall and passes with great agility through the tracks and even the visitors, who do not blink.
+To begin with, the journey begins outside the bowling alley: in a heartbeat it sling inside the hall and passes with great agility through the lanes and even the visitors, who do not bat an eye.
 As FPV drones are proving, flying skills are enhanced in tight spaces.
 Even in the cracks on the back of the slopes.

 The finish clearly shows the robustness of these small aircraft: I will not spoil you, although if you are reading this piece of the post you have probably already seen it.

 FPV drones are known for their speed and agility, and this film definitely puts Cinewhoop to the test.
 These types of drones are gaining popularity.
 Just last week DJI, an industry leader, unveiled the first of its FPV drones.
 A beast that accelerates from 0 to 100 kilometers per hour in two seconds.

 Drones are increasingly being used for various purposes across multiple industries.
 And it's easy to see why FPV drones are so great for shooting.